Liam Walsh (footballer): Bristol City

 On 5 January 2018, Walsh signed a two-and-a-half-year contract with Championship club Bristol City, joining for an undisclosed fee.
 Upon joining the club, Manager Lee Johnson said about Walsh: "I think Liam gives us something slightly different to what we have already and adds to the qualities we already have in midfield.
 He loves getting on the ball and is a very good passer with both his left and right foot.
 He's a brilliant player, who can come in and compete immediately.
 Hopefully he can improve and he improves us."
 Walsh, himself, felt leaving Everton for Bristol City was a right time for him to leave.

 Walsh made his Bristol City debut, coming on as a second–half substitute in the 72nd minutes, in a 2–1 loss against Manchester City in the Semi-final first leg of the EFL Cup.
 On 13 January 2018, he made his league debut for the club, where he started and played 69 minutes before being substituted, in a 1–0 loss against Norwich City.
 However, Walsh spent the rest of the season being featured in and out of the first team.
 At the end of the 2017–18 season, he went on to make eight appearances for the side in all competitions.

 He scored his first goal for City in an EFL Cup tie against Queens Park Rangers on 13 August 2019.

 On 2 September 2019, Walsh signed for League One side Coventry City on loan until the end of the season.
-His performances for Coventry during the 2019–20 season, led to Walsh being named in the League One PFA Team of the Year.
+His performances for Coventry during the 2019–20 season led to Walsh being named in the League One PFA Team of the Year.

 On 14 May 2021, Walsh was released by Bristol City following the expiration of his contract.

 Swansea City

-On 8 July 2021, Walsh joined Swansea City on a free transfer, signing a three-year deal with the club.
+Walsh joined Swansea City on a free transfer on 8 July 2021; he signed a three-year contract.

 Hull City (loan)

 On 31 January 2022, Walsh joined Hull City on loan until the end of the 2021–22 season.
-He made his debut on 8 February 2022, in the away match against Derby County.
+He made his debut on 8 February, in the away match against Derby County.

+Walsh left Swansea when his contract expired at the end of the 2023–24 season.

+Luton Town

+On 20 August 2024, following a trial period with the club, Walsh joined Championship side Luton Town.